Challenges the freedom of nihilism poses to an anarchist rebirth

 This everyday tool of deception can save your ass or ruin your life depending on how you use it.
 And we have good reasons to lie: manipulation, self-defense, avoiding consequences.
 For someone stepping outside the boundaries of the law, relationships, work expectations, or simple social graces, telling a tall tale can be easier than facing the music.
 Fortunately, our collective compulsion to not tell the truth has grayed the moral waters of even our most definitive institutions – when asked if lying is wrong, a shaky “ehhhh, it depends” echos from the Church halls and Scientific offices.
 Even courts with perjury laws rarely enforce them.

-Subscribe to RSS - morals
+Subscribe to morals